 - 1.1 The need to identify qualified individuals who can provide essential professional forensic services has long been recognized.
-In response to this need and to promote ethical and professional practices among its participants, the IAI Certification Program, as administered by the FCMB, was established to provide a program of certification in the profession of forensic identification, investigation, and scientific examination of physical evidence.
-In purpose, function and organization, the FCMB Certification boards are thus analogous to the certifying boards of other specialties and scientific fields. - 1.2 The certification boards were established to set the guidelines and qualifications for those who practice specific disciplines within the forensic sciences; to establish voluntary certification testing of applicants who meet or exceed the training, educational, professional experience and knowledge requirements set by the specific certification board; and to annually review, and if necessary, revise the guidelines and qualifications, as well as the specific board's provisions in the operations manual.

-The certification boards are responsible for, and shall not delegate its responsibilities, regarding certification, including developing, expanding and reducing the scope and criteria. - regarding certification, including developing, expanding and reducing the scope and criteria of the certification, granting or denying certification and recertification, and suspending or revoking certifications.
+In response to this need and to promote ethical and professional practices among its participants, the IAI Certification Program, as administered by the FCMB, was established to provide a program of certification in the profession of forensic identification, investigation, and scientific examination of physical evidence. - 1.2 The certification boards were established to set qualifications of competency for those who practice specific disciplines within the forensic sciences; to establish voluntary certification testing of applicants who meet or exceed the training, educational, professional experience and knowledge requirements set by the specific certification board; and to annually review, and if necessary, revise the guidelines and qualifications, as well as the specific board's provisions in the operations manual. - The certification boards are responsible for, and shall not delegate its responsibilities, regarding certification, including developing, expanding and reducing the scope and criteria of the certification, granting or denying certification and recertification, and suspending or revoking certifications.
 Such decisions are made by the certification board subject to review and approval by the FCMB Director to ensure compliance with quality management system standards and program policies. - 1.3 The certification program is managed by the FCMB Director.
-Additional administrative and financial management services are provided by the IAI as defined in a Management Services Agreement. - 1.4 The current version of the FCBM Operations Manual (policies and procedures) will continually be posted on the IAI website for all stakeholder and relevant personnel to have access. - 1.5 The certification boards develop certification criteria, examinations (the form and content), determine the basis for awarding certification, document the validation behind schemes, and continually assess the criterion, the examinations and the supporting validation.
-The certification boards have the authority to censure, suspend or revoke certification in accordance with the provisions of this manual.

-1.6 The FCMB is a subdivision of the IAI, a non-profit organization incorporated in the State of Delaware in 1967.
+Additional administrative and financial management services are provided by the IAI as defined in a Management Services Agreement. - 1.4 The current version of the FCBM Operations Manual (policies and procedures) will continually be posted on the IAI website for all stakeholder to have access. - 1.5 The certification boards develop certification criteria, examinations (the form and content), determine the basis for awarding certification, document the validation behind schemes, and continually assess the criterion, the examinations and the supporting validation.
+The certification boards have the authority to censure, suspend or revoke certification in accordance with the provisions of this manual. - 1.6 The FCMB is a subdivision of the IAI, a non-profit organization incorporated in the State of Delaware in 1967.
 The FCMB was established to provide oversight and guidance to certification programs in various forensic disciplines which operate under the auspices of the IAI.
-The certification boards operate under the guidance and oversight of the FCMB which reports to the IAI Chief Operations Officer (COO) and to the IAI Board of Directors (BOD's).
+The certification boards operate under the guidance and oversight of the FCMB which reports to the IAI Chief Operations Officer (COO) and to the IAI Board of Directors (BOD's). - 1.7 Impartiality